Skip to main content

 Take the metro to Frognerseteren station and sled down the 2,000-metre trail called Korketrekkeren (the Corkscrew)!
 If you want to try it again, it only takes 16 minutes to ride the metro back up to the top.

-Regardless of the weather, there are always excellent snow conditions at the indoor ski resort SNØ.
+Regardless of the weather, there are always excellent snow conditions (year round!) at the indoor ski centre SNØ.

 SNØ invites you to its Christmas market on the last Sunday in November, and the first two weekends in December.

-Did you know that Oslo has rapidly become a true hotspot for art in Europe?
+Did you know that Oslo has rapidly become a hotspot for art in Europe?

 Explore the MUNCH museum and the biggest art museum in the Nordic countries, the National Museum.
 There's also much more for art lovers to explore in and around Oslo.

 For a romantic end to your evening, you should drop by one of Oslo's rooftop bars!
-Kranen bar at the top of the Munch museum is pictured here.
+Kranen bar at the top of the MUNCH is pictured here.

 Do you want to know a secret?